I ran my first road race in June 2011 inspired by colleagues and friends.

 Since then I have competed in over twenty more races.

-These events have ranged from 5 km to the marathon distance, mostly in my home county but also close to where my family are located.
+These events have ranged from 5 km to the marathon, mostly in my home county of Essex or where my family reside.

 Every race presents different challenges outside runner’s control, such as the competition, course and weather.

 However, I have done my best to refine those fitness components I can determine, such as staying injury-free, training adequately and preparing psychologically.

 The memories of every performance will last a lifetime, along with all my medals and t-shirts I have accumulated.

 Each of my races has taught me valuable lessons about expectation, pacing and perseverance.